ZehGuo/vector-payoff-games/README.md

 Every one of the 18 technical figures has a research question, comparison, caption, alt text, evidence statement, and “do not infer” boundary in [Results](docs/RESULTS.md).

+## Reading routes

+- **30 seconds:** read “Why does Nash equilibrium become a set?”, the research map, and “Three objects that should not be confused.”
+- **3 minutes:** add the six research questions, the P1 rate decomposition, the X1 fiber limitation, and the I1 evidence boundary.
+- **15 minutes:** follow all six experiment groups in [Results](docs/RESULTS.md), then use the linked entries, figures, and verification records for the groups that matter to you.

 ## Reproduce the public outputs